Alain Manoukian: Career

 Alain Manoukian's first store was opened in 1972 with the help of his wife Danielle Manoukian.
 The store mostly featured sweater designs.
 In 1979, the company became a franchise and in 1984, it began to expand worldwide.
-In 1985, the company went public and was listed on the Lyon Stock Exchange.
+In 1985, the company went public and was listed on the Euronext Paris Stock Exchange through an IPO led by Lazard, with the family retaining an 89% majority stake.

 During the 1988 Armenian earthquake, Manoukian was one of the first to send relief supplies.
 The relief supplies required four airplanes to have it delivered.
 In honor of his father, he sponsored the construction of an Armenian church next to Lake Sevan.

-By 1990, the company eventually opened four-hundred fifty stores throughout the world, three hundred of which are in France and was worth $140 million.
+By 1990, the company eventually opened four-hundred fifty stores throughout the world, three hundred of which were in France, and was worth $140 million.

-In 2001, Manoukian launched two websites which featured an e-commerce section that had in stock seven-hundred clothing items for sale.
-A year later, in 2002, the company started the Séda Manoukian brand which appeals to the youth market.
+In 2001, Manoukian launched two websites: one included an e-commerce section with seven hundred clothing items for sale, making it Europe’s first fashion e-commerce platform, while the second was a B2B corporate website aimed at investors.
+A year later, in 2002, the company started the Seda Manoukian brand which appeals to the youth market.
+At this time, Alain Manoukian had a network of more than 700 stores, including those operated directly by the group as well as affiliated and franchised locations, and was distributed in over 3,000 points of sale across 28 countries (including corners in department stores and multi-brand shops).

-BCBG Max Azria Group, Inc. bought the company in August 2005 and introduced it to the American market.

-He now heads the Financiere Saxe group based in France.
-The group sponsors the renovations of major cities throughout the country.
-The group sponsored and financed a development project in the city of Montpellier on the boulevard du Jeu-de-Paume.
+In 2005, the Manoukian family sold the business to the American fashion group BCBG Max Azria.
+The transaction, structured around a $300 million acquisition, was led by Goldman Sachs and Citigroup, which launched a $300 million financing package comprising a five-year $100 million asset-based loan and a six-year $200 million term loan.

 His son David Manoukian is the founder, chairman, and chief executive officer of the luxury social network service The Sphere.